This article helps provide a simple guide to the usage of this excellent software QTTabBar.

 Each one has to be downloaded and unzipped to a directory of your choice.

-Select the "Plugins" tab and click "+" button to add a plugin.
+Select the "Plugins" item on the left panel then click "Add plugin" button to add a plugin.
 In the window which opens, navigate to the directory where you placed the DLL files, mark them all and click "Open".
-They will be imported to the "plugins" tab.
+They will be imported to the "plugins" list.

-These plugins are now available for use under the tool bar "Customize" menu.
+These plugins are now available for use.
+Go to QTTabBar Options, select Command Buttons on the left panel, then under the Plugins section on the right panel, simply drag and drop an installed plugin to the tab bar of Explorer.
 Some of these plugins also have sub-menus allowing one to alter their functions, how they display, or enable and disable them.

 These are some plugins which I consider very useful.

-This plugin allows you to view the files in a folder by filmstrip, thumbnails, tiles, icons, list or details with a slider.
+This plugin allows you to view the files in a folder by Content, Tiles, Details, List, Small icons, Medium icons, Large icons or Extra Large icons, with a slider.

 FileTools plugin pack

 This plugin adds a pack of useful Toolbar buttons including Cut, Copy, Paste, Delete, Copy To Folder, Move To Folder, Undo, Move To Parent, and Properties.

 This plugin installs a "Folder Memo" function.
 Using this memo function, you can add notes to folders.
 When enabled, it pops up a small transparent memo box on your desktop for the folder you have marked with the memo.
 You can add any notes you want, and they will be saved automatically.
 They will pop up every time you move to that folder.
 You can set it to pop up only if notes exist for that folder, or to always pop up when you move to a folder.